Spatchcock Turkey Recipe

 Juicy Meat & Crispy Skin

 I’ve had a love/hate relationship with turkey my whole life.
 On one hand, I love it when it’s good.
 But more often than not, it’s dry, overcooked, and a complete waste of space on my Thanksgiving plate.
-Last year I discovered the absolute best way to cook a turkey: to spatchcock it!
+Last year I discovered the absolute best way to cook a turkey: spatchcock it!
 Basically, spatchcocking is butterflying the turkey so that it lays flat on your roasting tray rather than round.
-Not only does this decrease the cook time, but also exposes most of the skin to direct heat.
+Not only does this decrease the cook time, but it also exposes most of the skin to direct heat.
 And let’s be honest, isn’t that the best part?
-So please enjoy this Thanksgiving turkey recipe.
+So please enjoy this spatchcock turkey recipe.
 I know my family will for years to come.

 How to Spatchcock A Turkey

-Thanksgiving Turkey - Juicy Meat & Crispy Skin
+Spatchcock Turkey - Juicy Meat & Crispy Skin

 This spatchcocked Thanksgiving Turkey is the perfect combination of crispy skin and juicy meat.